Energy and Environmental Politics and Policy in a Comparative Perspective (MEE120)

 This course looks at the interdependence of energy and environmental policy from a comparative perspective.
 Environmental impacts differ depending on the energy source and energy system, which is why different policies have to be employed to mitigate impact.
-The course will look at the implementation of such policies across geographic and socio-economic contexts, i.e. in developed countries, natural resource abundant developed countries, transition economies and developing countries.
+The course will look at the implementation of such policies across geographic and socio-economic contexts, i.e. in countries that are considered to be economically developed, transition economies and developing countries.
 A comparative perspective will hence be employed to the policy challenges associated with governing energy systems and with mitigating related environmental impacts.
 Central will also be the question of how just energy production is under given policies and for a particular energy system.

 It is expected that students, on completion of this course, will have the following knowledge, skills and general competencies: